joshuakristanto/1685/README.md

 # Meme Machine
 With the Meme Machine App, visually impaired people can have access and experience the humor of Memes .
 The design provides the user easier discoverability and navigation to process the Memes by the to text to speech feature.
+## Additional Description
+This app was created for the CSUN Accesibility Competition of 2019.
+We were creating an App to help memes be read by our app for the legally blind.
+We used the Android platform (Android Studio) to help build this.
+During the duration of this project, we used my (Joshua Kristanto's) machine to help push files to git.
+I (Joshua Kristanto) contributed to this project by teaching my teammates Android Studio and learning and also teaching how to implement a Graphical Interface and how to switch between scenes.
+While we had many concepts that we didn't implement due to time restrictions and unavailable APIs, we learned a lot and the importance of keeping it simple.
+## The Team
+* Joshua Kristanto
+* Christian Shadd
+* Daniel Stein
+* Maria Verna Aquino
+* Joanna Muñoz
 ## Getting Started

 ### Hardware Dependencies